Jämtland: Turbulent times

 After Norway was forced into a personal union with Denmark (Denmark-Norway) in 1536 Jämtland came to be governed from Copenhagen.
 When the reformation (Catholicism survived in some places into the 17th century) was forced upon the population when the kings took control of the church.
 Sweden's separation from the Kalmar Union transferred Jämtland from a central Scandinavian region into a border region between two aggressive states.
 This eventually led to conflict, first in 1563 during the Nordic Seven Years' War (after which Jämtland was put under the diocese of Nidaros), then in 1611 during the Kalmar War.
 Conflict continued and Jämtland was occupied yet again in 1644 during the Hannibal War by Swedish forces under the command of Henrik Fleming.
 The Swedish troops were however quickly driven out by Norwegians and locals.
 Sweden did however win that war in the south and received Jämtland as a part of the Treaty of Brömsebro in 1645.

 Jämtland – the land in between (mitt emellom).
 There are only a few kilometers to the Bothnian Sea as well as to the Norwegian Sea, which has led Jämtland often to be occupied by foreign powers.
 This map from 1905 shows the then Jämtland County, comprising Jämtland and Härjedalen.

 After this Denmark-Norway tried to regain the province, first in 1657 (Dano-Swedish war of 1657) where the Norwegians were hailed as liberators.
-Then for a longer period in 1677 with the conquest of Jemtland.
+Then for a longer period in 1677 with the Jämtland campaign.
 The Jamts conducted snapphane (guerilla) warfare against the Swedish army and during this time a Jamt from Lockne, the first known Jamtish poet, wrote a scurrilous song that was sung throughout the province during the war.
 It involved the Swedish governor of Jämtland and he had the song translated into Swedish from Jamtish and sent to the king.
 The last segment of the song was the most derisive one (direct English translation to the right):